-The Contractor shall provide a Project Manager and full time Construction Superintendent.
-The Project Manager and Superintendent shall not be a subcontractor or tradesman engaged to perform as such on these projects.
+The Contractor shall provide a full time Project Manager or Construction Superintendent.
+The Project Manager or Superintendent shall not be a subcontractor or tradesman engaged to perform as such on these projects.
 No work shall be performed by the Contractor or his subcontractors, at the site, unless either of these individuals is on site.